Abdul Kadir Ali Muwaya: Death

 He was assassinated on September 26, 2014 on the way back from Komeil prayer ceremony on Thursday night.
 His funeral was held after Friday prayer in the presence of Ugandan Prime minister, the Police chief of the region, scholars and students and other people.
+He was laid to rest at the headquarters of Ahlul Bait Islamic in Buyembe village, Bukatuube Sub-couty in Mayuge district.